Thinking of going Vegan, Organic or Sustainable?

 Organic Wine: In the past decade, the demand has shifted dramatically, as more consumers have become conscious about what they consume.
 It is estimated that by 2030, the organic wine market alone will be worth $30 billion.
 The demand for organic wine is primarily driven by individuals’ consciousness of their health and environmental impact.

 Vegan Wine: There is no denying that veganism is a massive market that continues to grow at rapid rates.
 As mentioned, consumers are more aware of their health and consumption.
-Still, the vegan market appeals to a slightly different market than the organic market, as the vegan market is more centred around the well-being of animals.
+Still, the vegan market appeals to a slightly different market than the organic market, as the vegan market is more centered around the well-being of animals.
 Notably, the number of vegans in the UK has increased by 350% in the last ten years.
 While many consumers are still unaware of animal products in wine, the demand for vegan wine is on the rise.

 What This Means